8 indicted in alcohol-related death after fraternity party

 The university expelled the Pi Kappa Alpha fraternity in early April after charging it with violating six code of conduct rules.

-A message seeking comment was left with the Pi Kappa Alpha International Fraternity.
-It had said in a statement following Foltz’s death that it has “a zero-tolerance policy” on substance abuse, bullying and hazing and would not defend or condone any dangerous behavior.
+The Pi Kappa Alpha International Fraternity said in a statement Thursday that the actions of those individuals found responsible are unacceptable and do not align with its values.

+“The fraternity supports a full investigation and holding those accountable to the fullest extent of the law,” it said.

-In a letter to the fraternity chapter’s president, the university said it found that new members who attended the party were blindfolded and taken into a basement while being yelled at and pushed in an attempt to disorient them.
+In a letter sent a few weeks ago to the fraternity chapter’s president, the university said it found that new members who attended the party were blindfolded and taken into a basement while being yelled at and pushed in an attempt to disorient them.

 They were then given alcohol and encouraged to drink, the letter said.